mvolkmann/blog/src/meteor.md

 1. Refresh the browser to get a new WebSocket connection.
 1. Click the WebSocket connection that is displayed.
 1. Click the "Messages" tab to see all the WebSocket messages.
-   This list is updated as new ones are received.
+   This list is updated as new messages are received.
 1. Click a message to see its details.

 Each message is an array of JSON objects that have